oldengremlin/DhcpRouteConverter/README.md

 ## Testing

 The project includes unit tests written with JUnit 5 to ensure the reliability of the core functionality.
-Tests cover the `generateDhcpOptions` and `parseDhcpOptions` methods, including valid and invalid inputs.
+Tests cover the `generateDhcpOptions`, `parseDhcpOptions`, `toHex`, and `main` methods, including valid and invalid inputs.

-To run the tests:
+To run the tests locally:
 ```bash
 mvn test
 ```

-The tests are automatically executed during the build process (`mvn package`).
+The tests are automatically executed during the build process (`mvn package`) and in the CI pipeline via GitHub Actions.

 ## Building from Source